MAGPIE: Multilevel-Adaptive-Guided Solver for Ptychographic Phase Retrieval: MAGPIE

 Correspondingly, the fine-grid update drawn from the coarse level is:

-Then, we apply the proximal point method on~ Eqn.~\eqref{eqn:fine_grid_surrogate_model} at the fine level with a regularization as:
+It is then followed by the second step where we apply the proximal point method on~ Eqn.~\eqref{eqn:fine_grid_surrogate_model} at the fine level to obtain:

-For computational purposes, the weights ($\bm{W}_{\bm{z}}$, $\bm{W}_{\mathcal{R}}$, and $\bm{W}_{\bm{u}}$) transfer information across levels and must be chosen carefully to ensure compatibility with the fine-grid optimization.
+In practice, we have the flexibility to choose the weights ($\bm{W}_{\bm{z}}$, $\bm{W}_{\mathcal{R}}$, and $\bm{W}_{\bm{u}}$).
+They are the coefficients that transfer information across levels.
+Therefore, they must be chosen carefully to ensure compatibility.
 We construct these weights in a sequential manner to guarantee consistency, well-definedness, descent directions, and stability.

-\paragraph{Consistency} Let the object estimate $\widetilde{\bm{x}}$ denote a minimizer of the fine-grid problem in Eqn.~\eqref{eqn:fine_grid_surrogate_model}.
-By consistency we mean that the downsampled object estimate $\widetilde{\bm{x}}_H = \bm{I}\bigl(\bm{W}_{\bm{z}}\odot\widetilde{\bm{x}}\bigr)$ should also be a minimizer of the coarse-grid problem in Eqn.~\eqref{eqn:coarse_grid_surrogate_model}.
+\paragraph{Consistency} Let the object estimate $\bm{\zeta}_k$ denote a minimizer of the fine-grid problem in Eqn.~\eqref{eqn:fine_grid_surrogate_model}.
+By consistency we mean that the downsampled object estimate $\bm{\zeta}_{H,k} = \bm{I}_h^H\left(\bm{W}_{\bm{z}}\odot\bm{\zeta}_k\right)$ should be a minimizer of the coarse-grid problem in Eqn.~\eqref{eqn:coarse_grid_surrogate_model}.
 We find that, in order to achieve this, the weight for downsampling the revised exit wave must satisfy

 This relation is proved in Proposition~\ref{prop:consistency}.